 Emotional support animal letter to a landlord

 Humans are inherently social.
 Loneliness and disdain can sometimes hurt a person more than sticks and stones.
 And the reverse is true too.
 There are few things in life that can help us more than love and care.
 And there are creatures that give their love unconditionally, be it a jovial dog or an adorable kitten.
-That’s why many mental health professionals prescribe emotional support animals (often abbreviated to ESA) to their patients.
-It can be any breed or species, it doesn’t require any training or certification, and there is no hard limit on how many you can have.
+That’s why many mental health professionals may recommend an ESA and provide documentation (ESA letter) if clinically appropriate.
+It can be any breed or species, it doesn’t require any training or certification, the number of ESAs must be reasonable and clinically justified; multiple ESAs may be allowed if each is necessary..

 An animal with an ESA status enjoys some protections under the law.
-It can travel in a plane cabin free of charge.
+Airlines are not required to treat ESAs as service animals; most apply standard pet travel policies.
 But the main advantage is housing.
-A property owner or manager can’t deny you renting a place because of your animal regardless of his pet policy.
+Landlords generally must provide reasonable accommodation for ESAs, except in cases of direct threat, undue burden, or fundamental alteration.
 Also, you don’t have to pay a deposit or a fee for a pet.
 ESA is not just a pet, legally speaking.
 By the way, though ESA status does not require certification or training, you can’t just claim that your dog is an ESA.
 You need to provide an emotional support dog letter to landlord before you ask for accommodation.

 US fair housing laws, namely the Fair Housing Act (FHAct) and Section 504 of the Rehabilitation Act both grant protection to people requiring ESA’s.
 In both documents, ESAs fall under reasonable accommodations that landlords have to provide to the disabled people.
 But the question often arises: Can a landlord refuse an emotional support animal?
 Yes.
 Let’s discuss specifics.